pbklink/motif-core/etc/motif-core.api.md

 // @public
 export function subtractElementFromArrayUniquely<T>(array: readonly T[], element: T): T[];

-// Warning: (ae-missing-release-tag) "symbolDetailCache" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export let symbolDetailCache: SymbolDetailCacheService;

 // Warning: (ae-missing-release-tag) "SymbolDetailCacheService" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "SymbolDetailCacheService" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //